PlumpMath/doppioslash.github.com/source/_posts/2013-06-03-concurrency-in-clojure.markdown

 Clojure has 4 reference types: var, atom, ref and agent which represent identities.

 All references contain some value, that can only be changed using the appropriate functions, which are different for every type.
-Dereferencing will return the state of a reference at the time deref was invoked, which doesn't guarantee that it wont' be different at a later point.
+Dereferencing will return the state of a reference at the time deref was invoked, which doesn't guarantee that it won't be different at a later point.

 Dereferencing doesn't block, reads need not be coordinated, it's just grabbing the latest value of an identity.